ChrisCantrall/ASCII/Rules-Chris-Personal-and-Work.md

 99.
 100.

+Sometimes the windmill loses.
+(Ralph S. Jackson III)

+Wish for a unicorn as much as you want.
+But when wishing for a pony, have a stable & some feed ready.
+Just in case.
+(Murdering the statement of Ralph S. Jackson III)

 When wishing for a pony, have a stable & some feed ready.
 Just in case. (paraphrase of Ralph S. Jackson III)

 Never cruel or cowardly.
 Never give up.
 Never give in. - The Doctors' promise, The Day of the Doctor.